What Does Romans 2:23 Mean?

 Verse of the Day

 Paul cleverly leads his Jewish audience down a prickly path which highlights the immense privileges that Israel has as God's covenant people, in order to show that possessing of the Law demands from them a greater responsibility to keep it.
 Simply being in possession of the Law is not sufficient to justify them in God's eyes.
-Possession of the Law commanded their total obedience.
+They need to live in total obedience to the Law, which is impossible for any mortal man.

-He has already explained that God examines the hearts of all men, Jew and Gentile alike.. and points out that the secret blackness of men's heart can never be hidden from God by an outer covering of hypocritical righteousness.
-He further agreed with the importance of being a guide to those that were morally and spiritually blind and being a teacher to those that were ignorant of God's demands - but then Paul challenged them by asking if in the secret of their own hearts they too were spiritually ignorant or morally blind!
+Paul explains that God examines the hearts of all men, Jew and Gentile alike, and points out that the secret blackness of men's hearts can never be hidden from God by an outer covering of hypocritical righteousness.
+He further agrees with the importance of being a guide to those that are morally and spiritually blind, and being a teacher to those that are ignorant of God's demands, but then Paul challenges them by asking if in the secret of their own hearts, they too were spiritually ignorant or morally blind.

-He applauded their stand on adultery, idol worship and other important moral issues, but then questioned whether they adhered to their own exemplary teachings or whether they too could be charged with spiritual adultery and moral degradation.
-Did they have an outer form of righteousness while denying the need to have their hearts and minds cleansed!
+He applauds their stand on adultery, idol worship, and other important moral issues, but then questions whether they adhered to their own exemplary teachings or whether they too could be charged with spiritual adultery and moral degradation.
+Did they have an outer form of righteousness while denying the need to have their hearts and minds cleansed?

-By grace through faith in Christ we are not under the Law, but how important that we do not see our own privileged position in Christ as an open ticket to live in unrighteousness, but may we value our salvation by living godly in Christ Jesus, so that in all we say and in all we do - we do only those things that bring glory to God, in the power of the indwelling Spirit,
+By grace through faith in Christ we are not under the Law, but how important that we do not see our own privileged position in Christ as an open ticket to live in unrighteousness.
+Instead, may we value our salvation by living godly in Christ Jesus so that in all we say and in all we do, we do only those things that bring glory to God, in the power of the indwelling Spirit.

 My Prayer

 Heavenly Father, forgive me for the times when I have sought to hide my own faults and failings behind a wall of religiosity.
 Forgive me for the times when I have discredited Your name by my presumptuous words or ungodly deeds.
-I pray that I may walk in spirit and truth and proclaim the gospel of Christ in truth and in love - not only by what I say and do.. but in the innermost motives of my heart.. so that Christ may be seen in me, to Your honour and glory.
-This I ask in Jesus name, AMEN.
+I pray that I may walk in spirit and truth, and proclaim the gospel of Christ in truth and in love, not only by what I say or do, but in the innermost motives of my heart, so that Christ may be seen in me, to Your honour and glory.
+This I ask in Jesus' name, AMEN.

 Choose a Verse from Romans 2